Jacob-Ham/jacobhio/docs/Active Directory/2. Initial Compromise/Pre-Windows 2000 Computers.md

 ### Exploit

 !!! alert "Note"
-	this is semi-destructive, it may require the object be rejoined to the domain
+	this is semi-destructive, you're changing the machine password, may require the object be rejoined to the domain

 **Change the account password:**